The Music Behind the Corcoran's Pump Me Up Exhibit

 To put it mildly, the 1980s was a tumultuous period for the District of Columbia.
 There was a lot going on and homegrown music was right at the center of the city's experience.
 Go-Go is a DC style that grew out of funk and incorporates elements of hip-hop, which was in its infancy in the 70s.
 It’s all about rhythm and call-and-response audience participation, and individual songs often lasted over ten minutes.
-(You can hear some of these elements in Chuck Brown's 2010 performance of his hit song “Bustin’ Loose.”
+(You can hear some of these elements in Chuck Brown's performance of Wind Me Up.
 R.I.P.
 Godfather of Go-Go.)

-This musical culture really came to life for me when I went to the Corcoran's “Bustin Loose,” panel discussion a couple of weeks ago.
+This musical culture really came to life for me when I went to the Corcoran's “Bustin Loose,” panel discussion.
 It was a great event that explored Go-Go and hardcore with four guys who were majorly involved in the 1980s.

 DJ Kool and Iley Brown represented the Go-Go scene; DJ Kool played shows with Trouble Funk, Rare Essence, and many other influential Go-Go bands before releasing his biggest single, “Let Me Clear My Throat,” in 1996.
 Brown donated several Go-Go related objects to the exhibit and is now affiliated with Stride Records, a small independent label in DC that primarily signs Go-Go and funk artists.
 Alec MacKaye and Seth Hurwitz discussed the DC hardcore scene.
 MacKaye was the frontman for DC hardcore band The Untouchables and younger brother of Minor Threat singer Ian MacKaye.
 Hurwitz is now one of the co-owners of the 9:30 Club.